 At his hit West Hollywood kitchen, Rosaliné, Zarate hardly has to fool Angelenos into eating his seafood-focused fare.
 He brings all sorts of vibrant, sashimi grade seafood to the table, heightened further by the addition of South American spices.
 The chef revels at the growing popularity of his native fare, actively taking part in its advocacy.
 “I promote Peruvian cuisine for my own benefit,” he admits.
 “I want more Peruvian restaurants here, because it makes it easier to buy the ingredients.
 They’re not going to bring this one chili all the way from the Amazon if it’s only me that’s using it.”

 Zarate is getting his wish, as Peruvian restaurants are popping up all over the country.
-Earlier this year in New York, Sen Sakana debuted as one of the city’s first restaurants dedicated exclusively to Nikkei.
+In 2017 in New York, Sen Sakana debuted as one of the city’s first restaurants dedicated exclusively to Nikkei.
 Rather than directing the fusion solely at the food, however, the Midtown newcomer is pushing Nikkei to the bar.
 Beverage Director Zachary Gross crafts a series of cocktails showcasing the convergence of spirits unique to Japan and Peru.
 In his Down by the Sea, for example, sake is mixed with Pisco and a seaweed-infused vermouth for an umamified evolution of the martini.
 You don’t just eat your Nikkei anymore.
 You drink it, too.

 Although its trail stretches back over a century, Nikkei has only recently cemented its status at the forefront of modern cuisine.
 Never before have gourmands enjoyed better, easier access to its unique splendor — especially here in the States.
 You can almost watch it evolve in real time.
 In an era of increasing nationalism, Nikkei is more than just a tasty meal; it’s a defiant reminder of just how harmonious it can be when cultures coalesce.
 “It’s like a balance between the respect of the product and the simplicity of Japan’s cuisine with the strong flavors of Peru,” supposes Tsumara.
 “When you get them together, you get a beautiful balance of flavors.
 And the world, I think, likes this balance.”